iamh2o/rgbw_colorspace_converter/README.md

 # HBP: RGBW Color Space Converter Between HSL / RGB / HSi / HSV / HEX
 ## Specifically For LED Based Projects
 ![HBP]( https://raw.githubusercontent.com/iamh2o/rgbw_colorspace_converter/main/images/bar21.png )
 [![wakatime](https://wakatime.com/badge/github/iamh2o/rgbw_colorspace_converter.svg)](https://wakatime.com/badge/github/iamh2o/rgbw_colorspace_converter) [![Run Color Tests 2](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/pytest.yml/badge.svg)](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/pytest.yml)  [![Lint](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/black.yaml/badge.svg)](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/black.yaml) [![bashLint](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/bashLint.yml/badge.svg)](https://github.com/iamh2o/rgbw_colorspace_converter/actions/workflows/bashLint.yml)  [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)  ![LED ART](https://img.shields.io/badge/A--R--T-L.E.D.-white?style=plastic)  [![PLACEHOLDER](https://img.shields.io/badge/color-~colorspace~-orange?style=plastic)](http://placeholder.com) [![GitHub version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=gh&r=r&type=6e&v=0.0.11&x2=0)](https://badge.fury.io/gh/iamh2o%2Frgbw_colorspace_converter)

+## RGBW !
+Why?
+* RGBW LEDs allow direct production of much more of the colorspace people are able to observe, as opposed to RGB, which relies on perceptual effects to trick you into seeing a color.
+A good example are pastel colors, almost impossible with RGB, very beautiful in RGBW.
+* No more RGB shadows when using white light!!!
+Since RGB replicates white light by RGB all on, there is always an offset in the emitters physical location, which ends up leaving RGB shadows on the edges of the white light illuminated area.
+This is not a problem with a true W channel.

-### Briefly:  What is the utility of this module?
+### What is the utility of this module?

-tldr:  The `color` module in this package will translate various color systems into RGBW, which is primarily of interest to people playing around with LEDs.
-RGBW does not have much utility beyond physical lighting really.
-The color module is also just generally useful for creating generative art in several color spaces, it's got the ability to on the fly translate between 6 schemes, plus has a nice interface and a few neat bells and whistles.
-To see is in action, there are 3 example scripts in the bin dir of varying complexity.
+tldr:  The `color` module within this package will translate various color systems into each other, but most useful is the conversion to RGBW as well.
+This is a niche use case,. mostly applicable to lighting and LEDs specifically.
+It is object based, so operating on the object to change properties of the color will automatically translate to all th other color spaces-  this makes it supremely useful in programatic LED applications where you might want to have algorithmic generative art.
+To see a couple of test examples of using the object, see the ansi art generating scripts, or my novel below.

+#### Conceptually, How It Works

 More or less the process is: Instantiate a color object from any of the supported types.
-Use this object to emit values for all types(including RGBW).
-Modify the RGB or HSV objects by thier r/g/b or h/s/v properties, and the values for all ojects update to reflect the change.
-This is mostly of use for translating the multiple spaces to RGBW for use in LED or other lighting fixtures which support RGBW, but can be used also as a general color manipulator and translator.
+Use the returned object to emit values for all types(including RGBW).
+Modify the RGB or HSV objects by their r/g/b or h/s/v properties (even interchangibly!
+This is killer because, if you want to simply dim a non-saturated color, the rgb path is pretty complicated.
+But in HSV you can simply decrement the 'V' in the color.hsv object to dim the color and simultaneously emit the RGB values for the dimmed color (which can be sent to hardware).
+I tend to operate in HSV space, but send signals in RGB or RGBW space to hardware.
+But can be used also as a general color manipulator and translator.

-> We've become accostomed to the limited ability of RGB LEDs to produce truly diverse colors, but with the introduction of RGBW(white) LEDs, the ability of LEDs to replicate a more realistic spectrum of colors is dramatically increased.
+> We've become accustomed to the limited ability of RGB LEDs to produce truly diverse colors, but with the introduction of RGBW(white) LEDs, the ability of LEDs to replicate a more realistic spectrum of colors is dramatically increased.
 The problem however, is decades of systems based on RGB, HEX, HSL do not offer easy transformations to RGBW from each system.
-This package does just this, and only this.
+This package does  this for you.
+And further, we believe it makes programatic manipulation of colors for LED/art projects more natural/intuitive.
 If will return you RGBW for given tuples of other spaces, and do so fast enough for interactive LED projects.
 There are a few helper functions and whatnot, but it's really as simple as (r,g,b,w) = Color.RGB(255,10,200).
 Where 4 channel RGBW LEDs will translate the returned values to represent the richer color specified by the RGB tuple.

 > Or!
 Go ahead and use this for non LED projects where you need to convert between color spaces.
 Say for controlling old skool DMX lighting rigs.